 Nowadays, almost every Chinese restaurant in Nagoya and most ramen shops serve Taiwan ramen.
 However, the three restaurants below should be your first ports of call if you want the best.
 However, if you disagree and you know somewhere better, please let us know in the comments below.

 The originator of Taiwan ramen, Misen, is also the best.
-Here it comes in three spice levels, with ‘American’ being the weakest, ‘Italian’ the spiciest, and original Taiwan in the middle (the ranking, interestingly enough, comes from the strength of coffee served in each country).
+While it used to only offer three spice levels, with ‘American’ being the weakest, ‘Italian’ the spiciest, and original Taiwan in the middle (the ranking, interestingly enough, comes from the strength of coffee served in each country), spice addicts will be delighted to know that there are also African, Mexican and Alien spice levels offered now.
+The spice ranking goes: American > Taiwan > Italian > African > Mexican > Alien.
+No, we are fairly sure the coffee ranking methodology firmly stopped at Italian.
+However, if you have ever tried coffee made by aliens, do let us know.

 While JIS loves spicy food, we recommend avoiding the Italian as much of the flavor is lost in the search for fire.